AlejandroChinchillaR/Jobs_ReactNative/README.md

 - Axios: A promise-based HTTP client for making API requests.
 - Node.js (version 16.0 or higher): JavaScript runtime environment.
 - JSX: A syntax extension for JavaScript used with React to describe UI components.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the application, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).